cpfaff/rbefdata_paper/README.md

+## rbefdata paper

+* Tentative title:

-## rbefdata a package to access data stored on a BEFdata portal
+`rbefdata` a package to access and process data stored on a BEFdata portal instance

+* Journal:

+???

 ### Description